suberjin/gl-basecamp-bash/README.md

 ## Description

 There is a calculator on bash.
-This is a Proof of COncept.
+This is a Proof of Concept.

 ## How it works.

 In order to use it, you should clone a project and run the script:

 ```
-./calc.sh
+./calculator.sh
 ```

 It will ask to enter expression.
 You can use expressions like: (12-5)*4-3-2*(5-2)